Apprenticeships in Wales are jobs that include recognised qualifications and job-specific skills. You earn a wage while you work and learn.

 - Apprenticeship - you would work toward a Level 3 qualification (equivalent to A Levels) that is relevant to the job

-- Higher Apprenticeship / Degree Apprenticeship - in these you work toward a higher qualification of Level 4 and above.
+- Higher Apprenticeship / Degree Apprenticeship - in these you work towards a higher qualification of Level 4 and above.
 This could be an HNC/HND or a degree

 Where would I train?